 Algorithms to Live By explains how we can use computer algorithms to solve common decision-making problems and illuminates the human mind's workings.

 It's not a secret that software engineers earn decent salaries.
 However, it's equally crucial to make sound financial decisions.
 Otherwise, it's all for nothing!

-This course introduces the stock market and stock investing for novices and experienced investors alike.
+This course introduces the stock market and investing for novices and experienced investors.
 Professor DeGennaro uses simple analogies to explain the origin of stocks and other securities and their relative risks.

 by John Carreyrou